How to Make Bagels

 Can you Freeze Bagels?

 Yes!
 To freeze bagels whole, wrap each in plastic then place in an airtight container.
 To freeze bagels sliced, slice them and place on a baking tray in the freezer until solid.
 Wrap in plastic wrap and store in an airtight container or ziptop bag.
+Freeze for up to 3 months.
 Toast directly from frozen.
-Bagels may be frozen for up to 3 months.

 Homemade Bagel Topping Ideas & Directions